-When drilling mounting holes in boat surfaces, make sure each hole is sealed properly.
-Sealing will prevent water leakage, which is especially important in fiberglass areas that have been reinforced with plywood.
-A hole sealed improperly allows water inside the fiberglass, which leads to saturation of the plywood reinforcement.
-Refer to Hardware and Fittings in You and Your Boat.
+When drilling mounting holes in boat surfaces make sure each hole is sealed properly.
+Sealing will prevent water leakage which is crucial in fiberglass areas that have been reinforced with plywood.
+A hole sealed improperly allows water inside the fiberglass which leads to saturation of the plywood reinforcement.
+Reference Hardware and Fittings in You and Your Boat.